 New Blog App

 We have just released a new version of the Blog app.
-We have now a few new and useful features that will enhance your blogging experience in Breezi: CMS panel, unique URL, categories, and commenting.
+We have now a few new and useful features that will enhance your blogging experience: CMS panel, unique URL, categories, and commenting.
 We’ll go over them below.

 If you have an old blog app and want to upgrade, check out this migration guide to help you out.